 Advising and Mentoring

-We are also happy to chat about:
+We are happy to chat about:

 - Finding your passion in public health

-- Programs at UC Berkeley School of Public Health
+- Programs at Berkeley Public Health

 - How to make yourself a strong applicant for graduate school